 Owning a classic car can be a fun hobby.
 It is estimated that there are actually more than 6 million individuals in the U.S. alone who are classic car collectors - and more than 25 million who are classic car enthusiasts.
 Therefore, there is a large market for those who are both interested in - and who own - this type of vehicle.

 Owners of antique and classic cars have specialized insurance needs.
 Typically, these vehicles cannot be covered under regular auto insurance policies.
 In most cases, classic cars are not out on the roads on an "everyday" basis, but rather they are only used for limited pleasure driving, and / or for going to car shows and club related events.
-Therefore, for those who own such vehicles, it may be somewhat more difficult to obtain auto insurance quotes.
+Therefore, for those who own such vehicles, it may be somewhat more difficult to obtain car insurance quotes.
 In limited cases, these individuals may be able to obtain coverage from their current auto insurance carrier.
 However, there are other situations where the classic car will need to be insured via a specialty vehicle insurer.

 How Does Classic Car Insurance Work?